DaveMSU/bots/README.md

 # bots
-My bots and the corresponding libraries.
+My bots and the corresponding librarie.
     - GeorgeBot - for studing English.
     - LazarusBot - for testing.